Justo-Tapiador/jhs/docs/using-ranks.md

 </body>
 </html>
  ```
  We see that only level 3 has been compiled into level 2.
-If a rank=0 would have been set
+If a rank #0 would have been set
  then the compilation would have been complete to the expected HTML document.
-A rank=1 would produce
+A rank #1 would produce
  the following partial JHS document:
  ```javascript
  /**